Terongorus/TeronRosterFilter/README.md

 # RosterFilter

-a WoW Classic 1.13 guild frame. based on aux.
+A Turtle WoW guild frame addon based on aux's style.

+## GUI controls
 ![rosterfilter](https://user-images.githubusercontent.com/678207/35249442-033ff192-ffa0-11e7-81e1-8cbca0b08d71.png)

-access with `/rf`. or set a keybinding in the standard Key Bindings menu.
+You can access the GUI with the `/roster` slash command or you could alternatively set a keybinding in the Key Bindings menu.

-`/rf scale 0.8` change the window scale

-resize the window with CTRL+drag

-### filters
+If you want to change the scaling use: `/roster scale <value>` e.g.: `/roster scale 0.8`.
+You can also resize the window using **CTRL + drag**

+## Filtering players

 ```
 class/<class name>